oz/tz/README.md

 tz helps you schedule things across time zones.
 It is an interactive TUI program that displays time across a few time zones of your choosing.

-# Installing

-The quickest thing is probably to grab a release, but no one will be harmed if you build from source.

 # Usage